fossasia/susi_linux/README.md

-# Susi Hardware
+# Susi Linux

 [![Build Status](https://travis-ci.org/fossasia/susi_hardware.svg?branch=master)](https://travis-ci.org/fossasia/susi_hardware)
 [![Join the chat at https://gitter.im/fossasia/susi_hardware](https://badges.gitter.im/fossasia/susi_hardware.svg)](https://gitter.im/fossasia/susi_hardware?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Hardware for SUSI AI
+SUSI AI on Linux

-This project aims at creating an implementation of Susi, capable to run on Hardware Devices in a headless mode.
+This project aims at creating an implementation of Susi, capable to run on Linux Devices in a headless mode.
 It will enable you to bring Susi AI intelligence to all devices you may think like a Speaker, Car etc.

 **Current Status**